gregabbott/glon/README.md

 				"RegEx": "(\\d{4})-(\\d\\d)-(\\d\\d)T(\\d\\d):(\\d\\d)",
 				"HTML": "<a href=\"https://glon.pages.dev\">GLON</a>"
 			}
 		},
+		"Types": {
+			"Parsed Types": [
+				"The parser has a \"parse_type\" option.",
+				"Set it to false to keep all values as strings.", "Set it to true to convert values to types they match.", "Some output target formats don't support some value types.", "The parser converts any unsupported types back to strings."
+			],
+			"Supported Types": {
+				"Numbers": {
+					"Positive": 1024,
+					"Comma separators": 1024,
+					"Underscore separators": 1024,
+					"Negative": -1,
+					"Decimal": 3.14
+				},
+				"Booleans": [
+					true,
+					false
+				],
+				"Null": null,
+				"Dates": {
+					"Local": "2023-07-31T23:00:00.000Z",
+					"Offset": "2001-02-03T01:05:06.000Z",
+					"ISO": "2022-08-21T12:10:00.000Z",
+					"And more": "See the GLON site."
+				},
+				"Not a Number": "NaN",
+				"Infinity": "infinity"
+			},
+			"Specified Types": [
+				"Each document may include a Type Block.",
+				"A Type Block sets value types for specific keys.", "The parser checks any map items with these keys.", "It accepts an item's value if it matches the wanted type.", "Otherwise, it converts an item's value to the wanted type.", "If it can't convert the value, it logs a message.", "See the Type Block section at the GLON site for more."
+			]
+		},
+		"Hooks": [
+			"You can configure the parser with custom functions.", "The parser sends relevant data to these functions as it runs.", "Your functions may act on and replace the data they receive.", "The parser has three hooks so you can target specific data.", "\"string_hook\" can process string values.",
+			"\"key_hook\" can process map item names.",
+			"\"when_key\" can process map item values, based on their name.", "For more information, see the hook sections at the GLON site."
+		],
+		"Comments": {
+			"Handling Comments": [
+				"The parser strips all comments from all data blocks."
+			],
+			"Comment Types": {
+				"Full Line Comments": [
+					"Full line comments start with two forward slashes.", "You can indent full line comments as needed."
+				],
+				"Inline Comments": [
+					"A line can hold any number of inline comments.", "Inline comments sit between a pair of tags.", "The left tag equals slash asterisk: \"/*\".", "The right tag equals asterisk slash: \"*/\".", "You can place inline comments anywhere in a line.", "content content",
+					"Only the presence of both tags forms an inline comment.", "Either tag on its own remains part of a line's content."
+				],
+				"End of Line Comments": [
+					"You can add an end of line comment after a line's value.", "They start with two slashes followed by a space.", "They run until the line stops."
+				]
+			},
+			"HTML Style Comments": [
+				"Some environments support HTML comments and no other kind.", "In these environments, you can use HTML comments instead."
+			]
+		},
 		"Signs": {
 			"Multi-line string": "The parent line above ends with a minus sign.\nIt tell the parser to join these lines with newlines.",